Written by Dr. Perry, PhD

 One Last Note! 🎼

-If you are lucky enough to be musically gifted, don’t just listen to music play it!
-A theory called The Mozart Effect was developed stating that listening to Mozart makes you smarter.
-Parents took to this theory like wildfire and had their children listen to Mozart in the womb.
-The widely accepted theory now is that there is nothing uniquely beneficial about Mozart’s music.
-Rather, taking any music lessons at an early age enhances brain function and structure.
-Children with musical training do better in language, reading and math than children who have not had similar training.
+The Mozart Effect states that listening to Mozart’s music will make you more intelligent.
+Many parents accepted this theory and consequently had their children exclusively listen to Mozart even while in the womb.
+Unfortunately, this is no longer the case as recent studies have shown that there is nothing uniquely beneficial about Mozart’s music.
+Current studies suggest that taking any music lessons at an early age will enhance brain function and structure.
+Research shows that children with musical training do better in language, reading and math than children who have not had similar training.
 The good news is you don’t need to become a virtuoso.
-Just half hour a day will benefit your brain.
+Just half an hour a day will benefit your brain.

 Ph.D. in Clinical Psychology